sebastianberns/cleanfeatures/README.md

 ### Methods

-The class provides three methods to process different types of input: a data tensor, a generator network, or a dataloader.
+The class provides three methods to process different types of input: a data tensor, a generative model, or a dataloader.

 All methods return a tensor of embedded features [B, F], where F is the number of features.